astanin/notch/README.md

 ------------------

 Different neural network libraries name the same things differently.
-This library sticks to terminology of NNLM3.
+This library sticks to the notation of NNLM3.

 For neurons with activation potential $v_j = W_{ji} y_i + b_j$,
 activation function $\\phi(v_j)$, and the network loss $E$, the naming